-A: VM-20 requires that negative cash flows be modeled in a manner that is consistent with the company's investment policy, and that reflects the company's borrowing cost, if applicable.
+A: Section 7.E.2 of VM-20 requires that negative cash flows be modeled in a manner that is consistent with the company's investment policy, and that reflects the company's borrowing cost, if applicable.

 Spreads used in calculating the market value of assets sold are to be consistent with but not necessarily the same as the spreads used for purchases, recognizing that specific starting assets may have different characteristics than the modeled reinvestment assets.
 However, buying negative assets or other techniques for modeling disinvestment are not prohibited.